animator/learn-python/contrib/ds-algorithms/regression.md

 ## 7. Huber Regressor

 ### Description
-Huber Regressor is robust to outliers in the data.
-It combines the best properties of both Least Squares and Absolute Deviation.
+Huber Regressor, which helps treat outliers,  derives from the best of Least Squares and Absolute Deviation.
+Thus it helps in maintaining the robustness of traditional linear regression methods, making it suitable for datasets with noisy or extreme values, which is useful for real world problems

 ### Use Case
-Used when data has outliers.
+Used when data has outliers, and noisy datasets

 ### Code Sample
 ```python